tfinnerty02/pset-8/README.md

 - `numbers` must have an odd length of at least `3`
 - `numbers` must not contain any negative values

-Use the provided `Grader.java` file to verify your code against my test cases.
+Use the provided `grademe.sh` script to verify your code against my test cases.

 ### Exercise 5 (`middle`)